xsjmonk/xs/readme.md

 * Preserves `StringBuilder` semantics
 * Clearer intent: template → mutate → consume
 * Especially important for large multi-line templates

+### 16.7.1 Lessons learned from recent debugging (practical)

+These are **real-world pitfalls** that showed up in recent xs scripting and engine work.
+Keep them in mind when writing or debugging scripts:

+* **Minimize to reproduce engine issues.**
+  When something fails, reduce to the smallest script that performs the exact CLR call (one constructor/method).
+Avoid `try` during diagnosis if you need the raw exception/stack.

+* **Constructor / overload binding can be the root cause.**
+  If `new SomeClrType(...)` fails, test alternative overloads and also test an API that performs the same work **without** user-side construction (e.g., `clr.File.ReadLines(path)` to validate file readability independent of `StreamReader` ctor binding).

+* **Overload ambiguity: numeric vs enum.**
+  In CLR binding, `int` literals can accidentally match enum parameters when multiple overloads share the same parameter count.
+Prefer APIs/signatures that avoid ambiguous overloads, and add regression tests around known hotspots (e.g., `string.IndexOf(..., int)` vs `string.IndexOf(..., StringComparison)`).

+* **Large-file moves: avoid “rewrite the remainder each line”.**
+  For huge CSVs, do not create a temp copy of the remaining source per iteration.
+Prefer:
+  1) stream source once (skip header),
+  2) append each line to destination,
+  3) checkpoint progress (offset/state),
+  4) rewrite source once at the end (e.g., header-only) if needed.

+* **No `long` keyword in xs.**
+  Use `clr.System.Convert.ToInt64(0)` (and `clr.System.Int64.Parse(...)` when needed) for 64-bit offsets or counters.

+* **Top-level (main program) has stricter return rules.**
+  If early-return is needed, either wrap logic into a `func/void` or use `goto done` + a single `=>` at the end of the top-level region.

 ```
 # XS extension methods